 Well, kids, it’s come to this.
 It looks like Gawker is going out of business.
 Following a frankly hilarious post about Hulk Hogan’s sex tape, the company, its founder Nick Denton, and the post’s author AJ Daulerio have all been sued into bankruptcy (full disclosure, I wrote for AJ at a post-Gawker project).
-The court case was a joke–the prosecution’s argument was basically this crossed with this–but the verdict isn’t.
+The court case was a joke–the plaintiff’s argument was basically this crossed with this–but the verdict isn’t.
 Gawker Media will be sold at auction next week and the likely buyer, Ziff Davis, is interested in everything about it but its namesake site.
 Gawker.com seems set to be spun off or shut down, possibly before the end of the Olympics.
 To celebrate/commiserate, Gawker’s writers are doing something they’re calling “Senior Week,” which roughly translates to “look at my drafts.”

 I first found Gawker in the fall of 2004, when I was a celebrity publicity assistant working in Manhattan.
 During the day, I photocopied and pasted together press clippings of our clients, early 2000s celebrities Mýa and Star Jones, who called the office to complain every time Conan O’Brien made fun of her (the phone rang a lot!).
 At night, I’d sneak into issue launch parties (media companies used to make money!) thrown by magazines I’d never heard of; I remember chugging free vodka next to the blown-up cover of Manhattan Moves, a magazine aimed at New York-based female professionals, and thinking I was pulling a great joke on the world.
 The truth was, I was trying to get ahead in media, I hadn’t gone to an Ivy (or even NYU), I didn’t know anyone, and I was desperate to feel like I belonged.